 Unlike the troposphere, the stratosphere does not feel the thermal inertia of the oceans and without dynamics would be close to radiative equilibrium at all latitudes with a thermal structure and underlying annual cycle determined by a balance between heating due to absorption of incoming radiation (mostly solar UV) and cooling due to infrared emissions (Shine, 1987).
-Maximum radiative heating occurs at the summer pole while the maximum cooling is located at the winter pole.
-At the equinoxes the maximum heating shifts to the equator with cooling at both poles.
-Consequently the winter pole is relatively cold while the summer pole is relatively warm.
+Maximum radiative heating occurs at the summer pole, while the maximum cooling is located at the winter pole.
+At the equinoxes the maximum heating shifts to the Equator with cooling at both poles.
+Consequently, the winter pole is relatively cold, while the summer pole is relatively warm.
 This leads to a meridional temperature gradient and, by gradient wind balance, an eastward circumpolar vortex in the winter hemisphere with westward flow in the summer hemisphere.
-These features are seen for the observed zonal mean stratospheric climate (Figure 2) though there are significant departures from the radiatively determined state particularly in winter [cf., Figure 2 with Shine (1987, Figures 6 and 8)].
-During the polar night when there is no incoming solar radiation the observed high latitude stratosphere is significantly warmer than would be expected if temperatures were determined by the radiative cooling alone, especially in the NH (Shine, 1987).
-Correspondingly, the eastward "polar night jets" are weaker than for the radiatively determined state with the NH jet peaking at just over $40 \text{ ms}^{-1}$ in the upper stratosphere (Figure 2a) compared to $\sim 100 \text{ ms}^{-1}$ in the Southern Hemisphere (SH) (Figure 2b), which is also closer to the radiative equilibrium value (Shine, 1987).
+These features are seen for the observed zonal mean stratospheric climate (Fig. 2), though there are significant departures from the radiatively determined state, particularly in winter (cf. Fig. 2 with Figs. 6 and 8 in Shine, 1987).
+During the polar night when there is no incoming solar radiation the observed high-latitude stratosphere is significantly warmer than would be expected if temperatures were determined by the radiative cooling alone, especially in the NH (Shine, 1987).
+Correspondingly, the eastward polar night jets are weaker than for the radiatively determined state with the NH jet peaking at just over 40 m s-1 in the upper stratosphere (Fig. 2a) compared to $\sim 100\,\mathrm{m\,s^{-1}}$ in the Southern Hemisphere (SH; Fig. 2b), which is also closer to the radiative equilibrium value (Shine, 1987).

-Inter-hemispheric differences are also visible in the annual cycle of the climatological temperatures and zonal wind at 10 hPa (Figures 2c).
-The annual cycle amplitude is larger in the SH than the NH, and the transition from eastward to westward winds in the SH occurs eight and not six months after the corresponding transition in the NH.
+Inter-hemispheric differences are also visible in the annual cycle of the climatological temperatures and zonal wind at 10 hPa (Fig. 2c).
+The annual cycle amplitude is larger in the SH than the NH, and the transition from eastward to westward winds in the SH occurs 8 and not 6 months after the corresponding transition in the NH.
 Despite these differences the underlying annual cycle throughout the extratropical stratosphere is fundamentally a radiatively driven phenomenon with an amplitude comparable to the dynamically driven intraseasonal and interannual variability (see below).

-The departure of the stratosphere from radiative equilibrium is due to a hemispheric-scale mean meridional overturning circulation, sometimes referred to as the "diabatic circulation."
-It consists of ascent at the tropical tropopause and throughout the tropical stratosphere, and descent in the extratropical stratosphere causing adiabatic cooling and warming, respectively.
-Murgatroyd and Singleton (1961) were the first to attempt a calculation of this circulation though a full theoretical understanding was not obtained until the 1970s (Section 2.2).
-Nonetheless, Murgatroyd and Singleton's qualitative description of the structure of the circulation agrees well with current understanding of stratospheric dynamics.
+The departure of the stratosphere from radiative equilibrium is due to a hemispheric-scale mean meridional overturning circulation, sometimes referred to as the "diabatic circulation".
+It consists of (i) ascent at the tropical tropopause and throughout the tropical stratosphere and (ii) descent in the extratropical stratosphere causing adiabatic cooling and warming, respectively.
+Murgatroyd and Singleton (1961) were the first to attempt a calculation of this circulation, though a full theoretical understanding was not obtained until the 1970s (Sect.
+2.2).
+Nonetheless, Murgatroyd and Singleton's (1961) qualitative description of the structure of the circulation agrees well with current understanding of stratospheric dynamics.